No injuries reported after house fire in Las Cruces - NewsBreak

 EL PASO, Texas (KTSM) – A 59-year-old man was killed Sunday morning in South-Central El Paso when he lost control of his vehicle in a sharp curve, hit a guard rail and concrete barrier and was ejected, El Paso police said.
 The crash happened just before 2 a.m.
 Sunday along the 6700 block of El […]

-EL PASO, Texas (KFOX14/CBS4) — One person was killed in a rollover Saturday morning in Sunland Park, New Mexico.
-The Sunland Park Fire Department and EMS crews were sent out to an irrigation ditch located at the 5900 block of Crawford Road where the crash happened.
-No other vehicles...
+EL PASO, Texas (KTSM) – One person was killed Saturday morning in a single vehicle rollover crash in Sunland Park.
+A vehicle rolled over into an irrigation canal along the 5900 block of Crawford Road, according to a tweet from the Sunland Park Fire Department.
+One person was confirmed as dead; there were no other […]

 Motorcycle crash on Transmountain sends 2 people to hospital with serious injuries